PocketPowered/district37tm/README.md

 ## Project Overview

-This project is designed to enhance the experience of Toastmasters conferences by providing attendees with real-time information, schedules, and notifications, while giving administrators powerful tools to manage the event.
+This project was pitched to me by a friend who is the area director for District 37 of Toastmasters.
+The app is designed to enhance the experience of Toastmasters conferences by providing attendees with real-time information, schedules, and notifications, while giving administrators powerful tools to manage the event.
+Basically, a digital brochure in their pocket that could notify them!

 ## Screenshots